viswa2/DevOps/terraform/terraform-associate-2024/terraform-README.md

 **Terraform .gitignore**

-When you ran the terraform init, plan and apply commands there are certain folders were created i.e .`terraform, .terraform.lock.hcl, terraform.tfstate, terraform.tfvars, terraform.tfstate.backup` etc. All this folders and files not required to push into the source code repo.
+When you ran the terraform init, plan and apply commands there are certain folders were created i.e .`terraform, .terraform.lock.hcl, terraform.tfstate, terraform.tfvars, terraform.tfstate.backup` etc. All this folders and files not required to push into the source code repo, due to security/sensitive constraints.

 Create a `.gitignore` and add the names of all this folder and file names git will ignore while pushing the changes into the git repo.